A Practical Theory of Generalization in Selectivity Learning: Experiments of

 \subsection{Experimental Setup}

-\textbf{Datasets.} We conducted experiments using one single-table dataset, Census, and two multi-table datasets: IMDb~\cite{leis2015good} and DSB~\cite{ding2021dsb}.
-The Census dataset comprises the basic population characteristics in US, with approximately 49K tuples across 13 attributes.
-We use this single-table dataset for prediction accuracy experiments since a few relevant approaches (as will be introduced later) only support single-table queries.
-The IMDb dataset is derived from the Internet Movie Database.
+\textbf{Datasets.} We conducted experiments using one single-table dataset, Census, and {three} multi-table datasets: IMDb-small, DSB~\cite{ding2021dsb} { and CEB~\cite{negi2021flow}}.
+Census comprises the basic population characteristics in US, with approximately 49K tuples across 13 attributes.
+We use Census for prediction accuracy experiments since a few relevant approaches only support single-table queries.
+The IMDb~\cite{leis2015good} dataset is derived from the Internet Movie Database.
 Previous studies~\cite{leis2015good} show that IMDb is highly correlated and skewed.
-The DSB dataset serves as an extension of the TPC-DS benchmark~\cite{poess2002tpc}, characterized by more complex data distributions and demanding query templates.
-We populated a 50GB DSB database using the default physical design configuration.
-Our analyses primarily focused on star joins, which involve 6 and 5 relations in the IMDb and DSB datasets, respectively.
+IMDb-small and CEB use 6 and 15 tables of the original IMDb, respectively.
+DSB is as an extension of the TPC-DS benchmark~\cite{poess2002tpc}, characterized by more complex data distributions and demanding query templates.
+We populated a DSB database with a scale factor 50 using the default physical design configuration, and use 5 tables in our experiments.